Welcome to LookChem.com Sign In|Join Free

 Description

-Heptyl formate has a fruity-floral odor with an orris-rose undertone and a sweet taste reminiscent of plum.
-May be synthesized from n-heptyl bromide and formamide at the boil.
+Heptyl Formate is a synthetic flavoring agent with a fruity-floral odor and an orris-rose undertone.
+It has a sweet taste reminiscent of plum and is a moderately stable, colorless to light yellow liquid.
+It can be synthesized from n-heptyl bromide and formamide at the boil.

 Uses